rust-lang/reference/src/conditional-compilation.md

 @root CfgAttribute -> `cfg` `(` ConfigurationPredicate `)`
 ```

+r[cfg.attr.allowed-positions]
+The `cfg` attribute is allowed anywhere attributes are allowed.

 r[cfg.attr.effect]
 If the predicate is true, the thing is rewritten to not have the `cfg` attribute on it.
 If the predicate is false, the thing is removed from the source code.